Skip to main content

 Please note that excerpts from each nomination, including the photo, quote and executive summary will be featured in the Event Program and other AFP National Philanthropy Day promotional materials, websites and social media channels.
 Please ensure that all information submitted can be shared publicly.

-Please also ensure your nominee is available to attend the National Philanthropy Day Event presented by RBC on Friday, November 15th 2-6pm.
+Please also ensure your nominee is available to attend the National Philanthropy Day Event presented by RBC on Friday, November 14th, 2025 from 2-6pm.

 Adjudication: